lpq29743/FollowScholar/README.md

 python get_citation_stat.py --label natural_language_processing
 ```

 The obtained citation statistics are saved at the folder `citation_stat`.
+Same as getting scholar list, we are not planning to update it due to the time cost of getting the citation information from Google Scholar.

 #### Get conference statistics of scholars